djbrieck/brieckspro/content/posts/ember-mug-review/index.md

 - Manual controls / temp display on the device itself, who needs an app but it can be there if you want it, just more stuff to maintain.

-- Lastly maybe this is product that we don't really need.
+- Lastly maybe this product is one that we don't really need.
 I found a $2 solution that already exists (including the price of a used mug)that delivers a similar experience, and the best part is you control all the choices with this path [(see my in-depth experiment to see how well my $1 replacement device works)]({{<ref "posts/candle-mug-warmer-review/index">}})

+## Conclusion

+While the ember allowed me to gain an appreciation of how luxuriant a indefinitely warm beverage could be at a precise temperature.
+I have to say embers implementation needs tremendous improvement, and I can not recommend purchasing this device, since no matter how well the thing works now, its going to have a disappointing end, and your going to need to spend another $100+ to keep this dream going.
+Thats not sustainable, and frankly its a product that I can't support, especially when $1 gets you a good solution.